How to use boost::property_tree to load and write JSON

 Add many nodes with the same name

 Now start the tricky tricks.
 If you want to add more than one time a node named fish, you can’t call the put() method.
 The call node.put("name", value) will replace the existing node named name.
-But you can do it by manually pushing your nodes, as demonstrated bellow.
+But you can do it by manually pushing your nodes, as demonstrated below.

 // Add two objects with the same name